hbctraining/Pseudobulk-for-scRNAseq/lessons/pseudobulk_DESeq2.md

 [8] "VSM"      "VSM-AP"
 ```

-and do comparisons between the different conditions:
+And finally, a vector of the different groups we will be comparing:

 ```r
 comparisons <- sort(unique(seurat@meta.data[["condition"]]))